 Parks and Green Spaces

-The University of Toronto area is very dense with buildings, but it still manages to preserve some green spaces to sit down and read a book in once in a while, including lawns and flowers surrounding big buildings like Robarts library and courtyards near all the colleges.
-A designated area called Front Campus at King's College Circle is a large green space in front of Convocation Hall.
-Nearby is Hart House circle, a green area for the Hart House building.
+The University of Toronto area is very dense with buildings, but it also has some of the city’s most treasured green spaces to sit down and read a book.
+These include lawns and flowers surrounding big buildings like Robarts Library and the numerous courtyards in the region.
+A designated area called Front Campus at King’s College Circle is a large green space in front of Convocation Hall.
+You’re also close to Hart House circle, a green area for the Hart House building.

-The largest park in the area is of course Queen’s Park, an oval shape with bike paths and benches throughout, as well as several monuments and statues commemorating historical events and people.
+The largest park in the area is of course Queen’s Park.
+Its large oval shape is outfitted with bike paths and benches throughout, as well as several monuments and statues commemorating historical events and people.

 Recreation and Culture

-The University of Toronto Athletic Centre (55 Harbord Street) is one of the largest gyms in the area, and it's open to the public and students alike.
-It's extremely large, with several indoor swimming pools, basketball courts, rooms for dance and fitness classes, and a large main room that hosts competitive events, runs classes, and offers typical fitness equipment like treadmills and elliptical machines surrounding an indoor track.
-Similarly, Hart House (7 Hart House Circle) has an athletic centre and an indoor swimming pool.
-You can buy a membership and take drop-in fitness classes or registered programs, including archery!
+The University of Toronto Athletic Centre (55 Harbord Street) is one of the largest gyms in the area, and it’s open to the public and students alike.
+Its ample facilities include several indoor swimming pools, basketball courts, rooms for dance and fitness classes, and a large main room that hosts competitive events, classes, and conventional fitness equipment like treadmills and elliptical machines.
+Hart House (7 Hart House Circle) also has an athletic centre and an indoor swimming pool.
+You can buy a membership and take drop-in fitness classes or registered programs, including archery lessons!

 On the southwest corner of Bloor Street West and Spadina Avenue is the Miles Nadal Jewish Community Centre, providing the area with health and swimming facilities.